wimvanderbauwhede/RefactorF4Acc/tests/NIST_F78_test_suite/README.md

       C
       C          TEST 013 IS DESIGNED TO TEST THE EXTENSION OF NAMED COMMON C     BLOCK STORAGE BY EQUIVALENCE ASSOCIATION OF A VARIABLE AND AN
       C     ARRAY.

+And a further 4 tests in FM501 (the minor modification of FM500):

+    13     FAIL
+                 COMPUTED=  0.00000E+00
+                 CORRECT=      34

+This is a genuine failure, because the test is

+      REAL VARIABLE - EQUIVALENCED INTEGER

+and this is a type error because the equivalence is at byte level, whereas rf4a refactors this through casting.
-This behaviour can't be made type safe, so I am not supporting it.
+The specified behaviour can't be made type safe, and I am not supporting it.

+The other three failures in FM500 are:

+    15     FAIL
+                 COMPUTED=  0.3489999872D+10
+                 CORRECT=   0.3490000000D+10
+    16     FAIL
+                 COMPUTED=  0.2122999907D+01
+                 CORRECT=   0.2123000000D+01
+    17     FAIL
+                 COMPUTED=  0.8738400269D+02
+                 CORRECT=   0.8738400000D+02

+These are simply rounding errors.